Muay Thai vs Wrestling | Everything You Need to Know

-Your diet is the most important aspect to getting ripped.
-However, Muay Thai focuses on high intensity anaerobic exercises while using both your hands, knees and legs in every class/workout.
+Your diet is the most important aspect of getting ripped.
+However, Muay Thai focuses on high-intensity anaerobic exercises while using both your hands, knees, and legs in every class/workout.
 This allows for increased metabolism as well as fat loss due to the pace of the workout.

 If you take a look at the bodies of most Muay Thai fighters, you'll notice that they're extremely toned and have seemingly endless cardio.